 Browsers (eg Google Chrome, Safari) are always being upgraded and improved.
-Recently browsers have started highlighting pages where you are asked to enter a password, but the page is not on HTTPS.
+Recently browsers have started highlighting websites which don't have SSL certificates and especially pages where you are asked to enter a password, but the page is not on HTTPS.
 Here's an example from Firefox.

-HTTPS is a secure protocol - in effect it means that anything you enter on a website form gets encrypted on your device, then decrypted on the website's server which means nobody listening in to your traffic* can find out your password.
+HTTPS is a secure protocol - in effect it means that all the traffic between you and the website, and most importantly anything you enter on a website form gets encrypted on your device, then decrypted on the website's server which means nobody listening in to your traffic* can find out your password.

 At present Spanglefish sites mostly work on HTTP, unencrypted, so you will see these warnings when logging in.
 To be clear, this doesn't mean you are any less secure than you were last month or last year, just that browsers are being more pro-active in telling you about it.

-We are looking into moving Spanglefish to HTTPS in the next few months.
-There is a big but though.
-We're only able to do so for our own domains.
+There is an important issue to note though.
+We're only able to do so for our domains spanglefish.com, parish-council.com and community-council.org.uk at present.
 If your Spanglefish site is running on your own domain then you'll need to consider whether you should purchase an SSL certificate for it.

 Your domain registrar will charge a certain amount for an SSL certificate, and we at Spanglefish may have to charge for the time it takes to set up on the server.
 You might expect a cost of £30 per annum.

 So you should consider whether this is worthwhile for you.
 The risk is that someone snooping on your traffic between your computer and our server could grab your admin password.
 You may consider this risk to be very small, and in general if someone interfered with your website we can reinstate the changes and change the password safely.